 There are three Steinert families that immigrated to the Volga German colonies.
 The families came from the neighboring villages of Sulzfeld and Ochsenburg in Germany, immigrated together to Denmark (Schleswig-Holstein), and settled in the neighboring Volga German colonies of Galka and Shcherbakovka in Russia.
-They are assumed to be related, although the exact relationship among the families is to be determined.
+The last two are brothers, and they are presumed to be related to the first one (Johannes), although the exact relationship among the families is to be determined.

 (1) Johannes Steinert was born 5 August 1726 in Sulzfeld.
 He married there on 27 November 1753 to Maria Katharina Bosecker from Ehrstädt.